optiMiskit/tickflow-syntax-highlighting-for-sublime/README.md

 ## Installation
 (I'm looking into making a package, but for now...)
-Put the files in the Sublime Text folder (which you can find via Preferences-> Broswe Packages) as shown below
+Put the files in the Sublime Text folder (which you can find via Preferences-> Browse Packages) as shown below

     ├── Packages
     │   ├── Tickflow.sublime-syntax
     │   └── User
     │       ├── Tickflow.sublime-settings
     │       └── Tickflow.sublime-color-scheme

+## Purpose
+Makes navigation easier; provides tickflow syntax support for a program that is natively supported by MacOS.

 ## In the works
 1. Build automation